 Order of Work.
-Courses I. and II. are prerequisite to the more advanced courses.
+Courses 55 and 56 are prerequisite to the more advanced courses.
 Hence students who desire to take all or most of the work offered in English must elect these courses in their Sophomore year, and in no case should they be postponed to the Senior year unless a student be sure that he desires no further work in this department.

-All students taking their majors in Science or Mathematics are urgently recommended to elect Literature III.
+All students taking their majors in Science or Mathematics are urgently recommended to elect Literature 58.

-The following courses will be offered in 1911-1912.
+The following courses will be offered in 1912-1913.

-- General Introduction to English Literature-(First Half-Year.)-Mo., We., Fr., 9:50.
-(Three term hours.) - The work includes: - (a) The history of English Literature.
+General Introduction to English Literature-(First Half-Year.)

+The work includes:

+(a) The history of English Literature.
 Text-book: Long's English Literature.
-Students will find other text-books helpful-Brooke, Pancoast, Simonds, Halleck, Johnson, Moody and Lovett.
+Students will find other text-books helpful-Brooke, Pancoast,

+Simonds, Halleck, Johnson, Moody and Lovett.
 Especially valuable for supplementary reading is Green's Shorter History of the English People.

-- (b) The reading of masterpieces illustrating literary types and representing the main movements in English Literature.
+(b) The reading of masterpieces illustrating literary types and representing the main movements in English Literature.
 Much reading is required; still more is recommended.
-Text-book: Newcomer and Andrews' Twelve Centuries of English Prose and Poetry. - II.
-General Introduction to English Literature.-(Second Half-Year.)-Two Sections: Mo., We., Fr., 8:40, for Freshmen who do not elect Trigonometry; Mo., We., Fr., 9:50, for Sophomores.
+Text-book: Newcomer and Andrews' Twelve Centuries of English Prose and Poetry.

+General Introduction to English Literature.-(Second Half-Year.)

+Two Sections: Mo., We., Fr., 8:40, for Freshmen who do not elect Trigonometry; Mo., We., Fr., 9:50, for Sophomores.
 (Three term hours.)
-A continuation of I. Courses I. and II. cover in outline the entire field of English Literature, and they or their equivalent must precede the more advanced courses. - III.
-Word Study.-(First Half-Year.)-Tu., Th., 9:50.
-(Two term hours.)
+A continuation of 55.
+Courses 55 and 56 cover in outline the entire field of English Literature, and they or their equivalent must precede the more advanced courses.

+57. Chaucer.-(First Half-Year.)